ToshioCP/Gtk4-tutorial/src/sec25.src.md

 The definition is recursive.

 - `statement` is program.
-- `statement statement` is `program statemet`.
+- `statement statement` is `program statement`.
 Therefore, it is program.
-- `statement statement statement` is `program statemet`.
+- `statement statement statement` is `program statement`.
 Therefore, it is program.

-You can find that a list of statements is program like this.
+You can find that a sequence of statements is program like this.

 `program` and `statement` aren't tokens.
 They don't appear in the input.